huiop368/blog/source/_posts/My-New-Home.md

-title: My New Home
+title: Welcome
 date: 2015-10-28 11:40:45
-tags:
+tags: Life
 ---

 # Welcome to new home :)

-Just test synchronous with git.
+Have fan with hexo and github page.

-Update for test. :)
+Thanks for hexo and github.